105306005/ReactNative_Instagram/Readme.md

 ## Technologies

 Project is created with:
 - Expo, React Native, Redux , Firebase

+###Basic setup:
 - Firebase: store user data with Firestore Database
 - Routes: React Navigation (material-bottom-tabs)
 - Navigation icons: react-native-vector-icons (MaterialCommunityIcons)

+###ins function:
+- Camera : expo-camera - renders a preview for the device's front or back camera.
+- Pick Image : expo-image-picker - selecting images and videos from the phone's library or taking a photo with the camera.

 <h3 align="left">Languages and Tools:</h3>